D♭ Major

 How to play D♭ major on the piano

-The D♭ major chord uses the following notes: D♭, F, and A♭.
-To play the chord with your right hand, use the following fingers:
+The D♭ major chord has three notes: D♭, F and A♭.
+To play the root position chord with your right hand, use the following fingers:

 A♭ - Fifth finger (5)